bugraonal/chisel-histogram/README.md

 ```
 sbt test sbt-version <VERSION>
 ```
+The list of available tests is shown in the progress section below.
 The model will use this [image](resources/simple.jpg) produce a [grayscale version](resources/gray.jpg) and [equalized version](resources/hist_out.jpg).

 ## Progress